yonjeremy/sha256-algorithm/README.md

 - SIG0, SIG1,sig0,sig1, ch and maj functions are used alongside the K values to update the H value.
 - The output are all the H values, which is the message digest.

+4. File Exists and is Valid
+- When the program reads in a file, the function file_exists() will be used to check if the file that has been stated resides in the specified location.
+- The function takes in the file address and calls a stat() function, which takes in the path and buffer as parameters.
+The stat() function obtains informtation about the file and writes it out to the buf.
+If it is successful, it returns a 0, if unsuccessful, it returns a -1.

 ## Known Faults
 1. Big vs Little Endian
 - The SHA documentation specifies that the software is to be coded in Big endian.
 On most intel 64 bit and 32 bit machines, however, work in little endians[2].
 This means that the program does not work correctly.
 For test case "abc", the correct big endian result should be "ba7816bf 8f01cfea 414140de 5dae2223 b00361a3 96177a9c b410ff61 f20015ad".
 I have attempted to change the message blocks to big endian but this proved to be harder than expected.